kmecpp/WindowShortcuts/README.md

 ## TODO:
 - Add keybinds to open or switch to specific folders
-- Permenant keybinds that persist across restarts
+- Permanent keybinds that persist across restarts
+- Disable conflicting existing keybinds
+- Find a decent keybind library.
+Current one goes insane when using ctrl alt down, others are annoying or impossible to use with control keys